-Early help means, "Providing support as soon as the problem emerges, at any point in the child's life from the foundation years through to the teenage years" (Working Together - 2018).
+Early help means, "Providing support as soon as the problem emerges, at any point in the child's life from the foundation years through to the teenage years" (Working Together to safeguard children - 2023).
 As soon as problems start to emerge staff will identify support for those children and families.
 This may be academy-based support or may involve intervention from other agencies.